 Dronagiri is a nature & botanical sanctuary

 We have some very exciting news….
-By the end of 2021, Satmya is relocating to Dronagiri, near Feakle in East Clare.
+In April 2022, Satmya is relocating to Dronagiri, near Feakle in East Clare.
 We are building a passive, eco friendly straw bale building that will be warm, bright and extremely comfortable for our clients & students.
 Our services will stay the same and we will continue to run our courses, clinic and dispensary from Dronagiri.
-For the remainder of 2021 we will be in our centre in Killaloe (Our new centre is 30minutes from Killaloe).
-You can still reach us on email@example.com or 061 622751
+For the remainder of 2021 & the beginning of 2022 we will be in our centre in Killaloe (Our new centre is 30minutes from Killaloe).
+You can still reach us on firstname.lastname@example.org or 061 622751

 Dronagiri is a nature & botanical sanctuary located in the wilds of east Clare, near Feakle.

 We purchased the land in 2018 and so far have planted over 1000 native trees (including oak, birch, hazel, willow, holly, spindle, Scots pine and many others), medicinal trees, herbs & plants.
 We already get lots of wild visitors including deer, hares, foxes, pine martens, red squirrels, badgers, pheasants, kestrels, cuckoos, marsh harrier, a raven and many others.
 Our hope is that over time Dronagiri will become a lush sanctuary for Irish wildlife.

 For the layout we are using Vastu shastra and we are restoring the land using permaculture, biodynamic, organic, no dig and homeopathic agricultural methods.
 We’re learning as we go and will keep you posted on the transformation here…